Student and Resident AHEC Rotations

 - Students should never contact a preceptor directly to set up a rotation.
 Preceptors often work with students from multiple institutions and depend upon the AHEC coordinators to facilitate the scheduling of students.

 - Course directors and departmental coordinators should not refer students directly to AHEC clinical coordinators to set up rotations.

 - It is the department’s responsibility to set up and track student requests for rotations to avoid an overlap of two students with the same preceptor.

 - Once the location and community faculty are confirmed, the AHEC Fact Sheet is signed off by the UofL departmental coordinator and sent to the AHEC office so that student stipends can be calculated.

-- If eligible, students will receive a stipend for housing and/or meals prior to the start of the rotation from the financial aid office.
+- If eligible, students will receive a stipend for housing prior to the start of the rotation from the financial aid office.
 This stipend is disbursed via the student's Higher One Card.

 - Students must bring a copy of their immunization record, picture ID, student ID and name tag with them to the AHEC site.

 - Upon completion of the rotation, the student must complete the AHEC assessment form and return it to the regional coordinator.

 - Departmental faculty and staff should work in partnership with the Faculty Affairs Office and AHEC to recruit and maintain an active base of preceptors to accommodate students without burdening existing preceptors.